-Global Fund: Peter Sands, Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria, committed to invest USD $369 million in South Africa over the next three years.
-Of this sum, USD $90 million is set to go towards preventing new HIV infections among adolescent girls and young women most at risk.
+Partner commitment - Global Fund: Peter Sands, Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria, committed to invest $369 million in South Africa over the next three years.
+Of this sum, $90 million is set to go towards preventing new HIV infections among adolescent girls and young women most at risk.

 “We need your help to call on world leaders in 2019 to ensure we have the resources we need to continue the fight,” Sands said.

-“I’m pleased to announce that the United States, through PEPFAR, will commit more than one point 2 billion dollars, or 16 billion rand, over two years, to help support President Ramaphosa’s bold commitment to reach 2 million more South Africans with life-saving HIV treatment by 2020.
+“I’m pleased to announce that the United States, through PEPFAR, will commit more than $1.2 billion, or 16 billion rand, over two years, to help support President Ramaphosa’s bold commitment to reach 2 million more South Africans with life-saving HIV treatment by 2020.
 Together, we can make the impossible, possible.” - Ambassador Deborah Birx, U.S. Global AIDS Coordinator & U.S. Special Representative for Global Health Diplomacy

-City of Johannesburg: In the lead up to the Mandela Festival, the City of Johannesburg wanted to commemorate Nelson Mandela’s legacy by making a commitment to expanding its primary healthcare programmes that provide access to healthcare for the city’s poorest communities.
+Commitment - City of Johannesburg: In the lead up to the Mandela Festival, the City of Johannesburg wanted to commemorate Nelson Mandela’s legacy by making a commitment to expanding its primary healthcare programmes that provide access to healthcare for the city’s poorest communities.
 To this end, “in January 2019 the city will be tabling a budget adjustment to increase the allocation to the Department of Health and Social Development by R50 million to expand these programmes in order to reach more residents.” - City of Johannesburg, Press Release

 “We are coming together and are committed to work together to ensure that the current land reform discussions and processes in South Africa will result in land (with the requisite resources and support) being made available to black people living in the rural and urban areas” - Patrice Motsepe preceding a commitment of $243 million (RAND 3.5 billion).